ibm-cloud-docs/cloud-activity-tracker/cli/config_at_cli.md

     * For Windows, see [Installing the {{site.data.keyword.cloudaccesstrailshort}} CLI on Windows](/docs/services/cloud-activity-tracker/cli/config_at_cli.html#install_cli_windows).
     * For Mac OS X, see [Installing the {{site.data.keyword.cloudaccesstrailshort}} CLI on Mac OS X ](/docs/services/cloud-activity-tracker/cli/config_at_cli.html#install_cli_mac).

-3. Verify the installation of the CLI plugin.
+3. Verify the installation of the CF plugin.

     For example, check the version of the plugin.
 Run the following command: